-2. Blend 6 oz of Irish Moss with 32 oz of hot water for a few minutes (initially blend at low speed to prevent splashing as blender cuts through the moss).
+2. Blend 6 oz of the sea moss with 32 oz of hot water for a few minutes (initially blend at low speed to prevent splashing as the blender cuts through the moss).

 3. Add two cinnamon sticks, a teaspoon of ginger root, and blend for a few more minutes until smooth.